IIITLucknowSWEngg/CSITTeam012/Assignment 01/URD.md

 ---

 ### **User 3:**

-- **Role**: Likely an End User.
+- **Role**: Advertiser and Sponsor
-- **Scenario**: I want to plan an outing with my kids and need to book tickets for family-friendly shows.
+- **Scenario**: As an advertiser, I want to promote events or brands effectively on the platform.
 - **Goals**:
-  1. Search specifically for child-friendly events or movies.
-  2. Check if venues have family-friendly amenities like kid's menus or play areas.
-  3. Book multiple seats together to ensure the family sits together.
-  4. Use discount codes for family packages.
-  5. Cancel or modify bookings easily if plans change.
+  1. Access self-service tools for creating and managing ad campaigns.
+  2. Target users based on demographic data (e.g., age, location, interests).
+  3. Monitor ad performance metrics like click-through rates (CTR) and conversions.
+  4. Leverage premium placements for higher visibility (e.g., homepage banners).
 - **Pain Points**:
-  - Difficulty in identifying events that are suitable for children.
+  - Limited ad targeting options and customization features.
-  - Lack of clarity on refund or cancellation policies.
+  - Lack of transparency in campaign performance analytics.

 ---

 ### **User 4:**
-- **Role**: Likely an Admin.
-- **Scenario**: I oversee the platform's operations, ensuring smooth performance and resolving issues faced by users and organizers.
-- **Goals**:
-  1. Monitor platform traffic and detect any technical issues.
-  2. Approve or reject event listings submitted by organizers.
-  3. Manage disputes between users and event organizers (e.g., refunds or miscommunications).
-  4. Ensure that spam or fraudulent activities are identified and mitigated.
-  5. Generate regular performance reports for the platform.
-- **Pain Points**:
-  - Limited tools for analyzing platform performance.
-  - Difficulty in resolving disputes without sufficient logs or data.

----

-### **User 5:**
-- **Role**: Likely an End User.
-- **Scenario**: I rarely attend movies or events, and I want a simple and hassle-free booking experience.
-- **Goals**:
-  1. Search for events near me without creating an account.
-  2. Use a guest checkout option for faster payments.
-  3. Save e-tickets directly to my phone without unnecessary notifications.
-  4. Easily contact customer support if I encounter issues.
-- **Pain Points**:
-  - Forced account creation for bookings.
-  - Overwhelming notifications or promotions after booking.

----

-### **User 6:**
-- **Role**: Likely an End User.
+- **Role**: Attendee.
 - **Scenario**: I attend many events with friends and need features to plan outings effectively.
 - **Goals**:
   1. Share event details with friends directly through the app.
   2. Check seat availability for group bookings.